TECHNICAL SUPPORT

 Q. The total number of crew members is incorrect.
 By my count we have 63 crew members, but EASY BUDGET says we have only 60.

 A. You need to carefully look at each person in every account.
-If you want a person to be considered as a crew member, you need to have at least a number 1 in the "C" or "housed" column.
+If you want a person to be considered as a crew member, you need to have at least a number 1 in the "housed" column.
 This is important because EASY BUDGET makes it's calculations for crew-related costs (like transportation, accomodations, food, per diem, etc.), based on this information.

 If you have two crew members on the same line (like Extra Labor), make sure you put a 2 in that space instead of 1.